-These rights transfer from the parents to a student who is 18 years old or an emancipated minor under State law.
-Charlotte-Mecklenburg Schools has developed and will continue to review policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure or use of personal information for marketing, sales or other distribution purposes.
-Charlotte-Mecklenburg Schools will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes through the district's Web site.
-If you do not have access to the internet, please contact your principal for copies of these policies.
-Charlotte-Mecklenburg Schools will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out of participation of the specific activity or survey.
+These rights transfer from the parents to the student when the student is 18 years old or an emancipated minor under state law.

+Charlotte-Mecklenburg Schools has developed policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure or use of personal information for marketing, sales or other distribution purposes.
+Charlotte-Mecklenburg Schools will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes are made.
+Charlotte-Mecklenburg Schools will directly notify, such as through U.S. mail or e-mail, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his/her child out of participation of the specific activity or survey.

 Charlotte-Mecklenburg Schools will make this notification to parents at the beginning of the school year if the district has identified the specific or approximate dates of the activities or surveys at that time.
 For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their child out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this requirement:

-- Collection, disclosure or use of personal information for marketing, sales or other distribution. - Administration of any protected information survey not funded in whole or in part by ED. - Any non-emergency, invasive physical examination or screening as described above.
+- Collection, disclosure or use of personal information for marketing, sales or other distribution - Administration of any protected information survey not funded in whole or in part by ED - Any non-emergency, invasive physical examination or screening as described above